KevinMwita7/keqr/README.md

-# Keqr: A Dart KE-QR Code Library
+# KenyaQuickResponse: A Dart KE-QR Code Library

 A pure Dart library for generating and parsing KE-QR codes, fully compliant with the **Kenya Quick Response Code Standard 2023** by the Central Bank of Kenya.
 This package provides an easy way to integrate KE-QR code functionality into your Dart and Flutter applications.

 ## Features

--   **Generate KE-QR Codes**: Create QR code strings from a `KeqrPayload` object with all necessary fields.
+-   **Generate KE-QR Codes**: Create QR code strings from a `KenyaQuickResponse` object with all necessary fields.
--   **Parse KE-QR Codes**: Parse a QR code string back into a structured `KeqrPayload` object.
+-   **Parse KE-QR Codes**: Parse a QR code string back into a structured `KenyaQuickResponse` object.
 -   **Standard Compliant**: Follows the official specification for all fields, including:
     -   Merchant Account Information
     -   Transaction Details